-Return value_type, name, value, representation, count (number of items in the field array)
+Return value\type, name, value, representation, count (number of items in the field array)

-inject_message(payload_type, payload_name) Creates a new Heka message using the contents of the output payload buffer and then clears the buffer.
-Two pieces of optional metadata are allowed and included as fields in the injected message i.e., Fields[payload_type] == 'csv' Fields[payload_name] == 'Android Usage Statistics'.
-The number of messages that may be injected by the process_message or timer_event functions are globally controlled by the hekad hekad_command_line_options; if these values are exceeded the sandbox will be terminated.
+Creates a new Heka message using the contents of the payload buffer (pre-populated with add\to\payload) combined with any additional payload\args passed to this function.
+The output buffer is cleared after the injection.
+The payload\type and payload\name arguments are two pieces of optional metadata.
+If specified, they will be included as fields in the injected message e.g., Fields[payload\type] == 'csv', Fields[payload\name] == 'Android Usage Statistics'.
+The number of messages that may be injected by the process\message or timer\event functions are globally controlled by the hekad global configuration options; if these values are exceeded the sandbox will be terminated.

-- payload_type (optional, default "txt" string) Describes the content type of the injected payload data. - payload_name (optional, default "" string) Names the content to aid in downstream filtering.
+- payload\type (optional, default "txt" string) Describes the content type of the injected payload data. - payload\name (optional, default "" string) Names the content to aid in downstream filtering. - arg3 (\\optional) Same type restrictions as add\to\payload.